Rayleeigh/Rayleeigh/README.md

 </div>

 # Naming Convention
-The new naming convention is the following HAA + YYYY + NAME
+The new naming convention is the following HAA + NAME

 HAA  = Home Automation and Advancement

-YYYY = Year

 NAME = Name of project e.g (Kuma)